Curricular Practical Training (CPT)

 Q. What is Curricular Practical Training (CPT)?

 A. Curricular Practical Training (CPT) is work authorization that allows F-1 international students to participate in paid/unpaid off-campus practical training during their degree program.
 "Practical training" can include employment, internship experience (paid or unpaid), cooperative (co-op) education experience, practicum participation, etc. The purpose of CPT is academic, not just for employment purposes, and the internship must be considered an integral part of a student’s degree program.
 Students must have a specific job/internship offer to apply.
-Students CANNOT accept any kind of compensation for work performed in an unpaid internship.
+Students CANNOT accept any kind of compensation for work performed in an established unpaid internship.

 Q. Who is eligible to apply for CPT?